+61 2 8353 3500

 With an increasing volume of artworks and ceramics heading here, there and everywhere, Harry is focused on logistics, making sure that new acquisitions make it into the homes of our collectors seamlessly.
 Harry pursues his own emerging art practice, having exhibited across Australia and overseas.

 Michael Reid Northern Beaches, Program Director

 +61 2 8353 3505

 Amber Creswell Bell is an art, design and lifestyle writer.
 A curator and speaker widely regarded for her dedicated support of Australian creative initiatives.
 Amber has an eye for talented emerging painters and has built a cult following with successful pop-up exhibitions across Sydney.
-Amber directs the Michael Reid ‘Studio Direct’ program of high quality emerging artists as well as curating the newly established ‘CLAY’ platform, dedicated to showcasing Australian ceramics, based out of our Newport gallery, Michael Reid Northern Beaches.
+Amber directs the Michael Reid Northern Beaches program of high quality emerging artists as well as curating our ‘CLAY’ platform, dedicated to showcasing Australian ceramics, based out of our Newport gallery.

 Amber has written for many of Australia’s leading titles, and in 2016 she published her first book, Clay, a survey of Australian and international contemporary ceramics.
 2018 saw the release of Amber‘s second book, A Painted Landscape, which surveys 50 Australian artists and their interpretations of the landscape.
-Her third book, a monograph on artist Ken Done will be released in late 2020 and a fourth book in 2021.
+Her third book, a monograph on artist Ken Done was released in February 2021.
 Amber’s books are published by Thames & Hudson, and available globally.